Navigating Rates

 We think it is time to reevaluate emerging market debt

-Exhibit 4: Emerging markets’ credit profiles are improving
+Exhibit 4: Emerging markets’ credit rating actions

 4795725